vfonic/graphql-api/README.md

 #### Poro

-Plain old ruby objects are supported by providing a class method called `fields` on the object that should return a hash of key value pairs with the key being the field name and the value representing the key type:
+Plain old ruby objects are supported by implementing a class method called `fields` on the object that returns the expected [types](#types) hash.

-    { name: :string }

 Methods on the Poro should be defined with the same name as the provided fields.